-6.02.230 Animals from other jurisdictions.
+6.02.190 Animals from other jurisdictions.

-No animal that has been previously determined to be dangerous or vicious after an administrative or court hearing by another jurisdiction shall be kept, owned or harbored in the Town.
+No animal that has been previously determined to be dangerous or vicious, after an administrative or court hearing by another jurisdiction, shall be kept, owned or harbored in the Town.
 No animal that has previously been determined to be potentially dangerous or potentially vicious, or received a similar designation in another jurisdiction, shall be kept, owned or harbored in the Town unless the animal's owner obtains and maintains a potentially dangerous animal permit prior to bringing such animal into the Town, without need for further adjudication by the Court.
-Application and issuance of and conditions applicable to such permit shall be in accordance with the provisions set forth in this Section.
-Animals in violation of this Section, except that the only issues for hearing are whether the animal ever received a potentially dangerous, dangerous or vicious animal designation or similar designation in another jurisdiction, and whether the animal's owner complied with the requirements under this Section.
+Application and issuance of and conditions applicable to such permit shall be in accordance with the provisions set forth in this Title.
+Animals in violation of this Section are subject to impoundment and humane destruction after notice and a hearing under this Title, except that the only issues for hearing are whether the animal ever received a potentially dangerous, dangerous or vicious animal designation or similar designation in another jurisdiction, and whether the animal's owner complied with the requirements under this Title.

-6.02.240 Impounded animals.
+6.02.200 Impounded and seized animals; Destruction of animals.

-A. Impoundment - generally.
+A. Impoundment

-1. Any time an Animal Control Officer or a Law Enforcement Officer has reasonable suspicion to believe an animal has engaged in any form of prohibited behavior under this Title or any other ordinance or any law of the State, including but not limited to the failure of the animal to be properly collared or harnessed or identified as set forth in this Title, such animal may, at the discretion of an Animal Control Officer or Law Enforcement Officer, be taken into custody by any Animal Control Officer or Law Enforcement Officer and impounded in a humane manner.
+1. Any time an animal control officer or law enforcement officer has reasonable suspicion to believe an animal has engaged in any form of prohibited behavior under this Title, or any other ordinance or any law of the State, including but not limited to, the failure of the animal to be properly collared or harnessed or identified as set forth in this Title, such animal may, at the discretion of an animal control officer or law enforcement officer, be taken into custody by an animal control officer or law enforcement officer and impounded in a humane manner.

-2. Unless other time frames are specifically provided for in this Title (including but not limited to bite confinement periods), any animal impounded which is not claimed within a five-day period may be disposed of by the animal shelter.
+2. Unless other time frames are specifically provided for in this Title (including but not limited to bite confinement periods), any animal impounded which is not claimed within a five-day (5) period may be disposed of by the animal shelter, only upon issuance of a written Court Order.
 Disposal may be by adoption, donation or humane destruction at the sole discretion of the animal shelter.
-During the period of impoundment, the animal shelter or Animal Control Officer shall make reasonable effort to ascertain and notify the owner.
-Notwithstanding the other provisions of this Subsection, feral cats or dogs may be humanely destroyed at the sole discretion of the animal shelter at any time three (3) days after impoundment.
+During the period of impoundment, the animal control officer shall make a reasonable effort to ascertain and notify the owner.

-3. Any animal held as evidence at the shelter at the request of an Animal Control Officer or Law Enforcement Officer shall be impounded pending the hearing.
-Any animal so impounded which is not claimed or for which financial bond is not paid as set forth in this Section may be disposed of as set forth in Subsection (2) above.
+3. Any animal held as evidence at the animal shelter at the request of an animal control officer or law enforcement officer shall remain impounded pending a hearing.
+Any animal so impounded which is not claimed or for which financial bond is not paid as set forth in this Ttile, may be disposed of as set forth in Subsection (2) above.
 In no event shall said animal be released to the owner prior to the service of a penalty assessment or summons and complaint upon the owner.

 4. The owner of any impounded animal shall be responsible for the payment of all charges and fees, including those for impoundment, boarding, euthanasia, disposal, veterinary and all other services as needed.
-Fees and charges for impoundment of animals shall be as set by Town in accordance with the fees and charges incurred by the Town.
+Fees and charges for impoundment of animals shall be as set by the Town in accordance with the fees and charges incurred by the Town.
 No impounded animal shall be released until the owner has paid or arranged to pay all such charges and fees.
 Failure of the owner of any impounded animal to claim such animal from the animal shelter shall not relieve the owner from payment of all applicable charges and fees as established by the shelter.
 It shall be unlawful for any owner to fail to pay such fees and charges.